Marion Scott (musicologist): Early life and education

-Early music career
+Early musical career

-Marion Scott entered the Royal College of Music in 1896 to study violin with Enrique Fernández Arbós, piano with Marmaduke Barton, and composition with Charles Villiers Stanford and Walford Davies.
-She was among Stanford's first female pupils, who also included Mary J. A. Wurm and Katharine Ramsay (later the Duchess of Athol).
-Scott gained her ARCM in 1900 but continued her student affiliation with the RCM until 1903.
-She returned to the college in 1906 when she along with Dr. Emily Daymond and Aubrey Aiken Crawshaw founded the Royal College of Music Student Union.
+Scott returned to the college in 1906 when she along with Dr. Emily Daymond and Aubrey Aiken Crawshaw founded the Royal College of Music Student Union.
 Scott became the Union secretary, a position equivalent to that of executive director.
 She developed the popular "At Homes" that offered students an opportunity to come together to perform their music and to socialise.
 These events were often held at the Scott family's elegant home on Westbourne Terrace.
 Later Scott served as editor of the Royal College of Music Magazine (1939–1944), carrying it through the difficult war years from her temporary residence in Bridgwater, where she and her sister Stella had gone with their elderly mother.

 In 1908, Scott founded her own string quartet, The Marion Scott Quartet, mainly to introduce contemporary British music to London audiences.
 Their programs at Aeolian Hall featured new works by Stanford, Frank Bridge, James Friskin, Hubert Parry, William Hurlstone and others, as well as occasional early music by Purcell and Arne and their contemporaries.
 In her innovative programming Scott featured trios, quintets, songs, and vocal ensembles to provide musical diversity.
 Although she was a gifted violinist, frequent ill health prevented Scott from pursuing a career as a solo concert artist, but she continued to work as a musician giving recitals and playing in orchestras, often serving as leader under conductors including Charles Stanford, Gustav Holst, Walter Parratt and Samuel Coleridge-Taylor.
 Scott's compositions, mainly her songs and chamber works, received occasional performances although none were published.
 She was among the earliest modern English composers to write for voice and string quartet.